1varshi/chatbot-nlu-trainer/README.md

-# Milestone-1: Chatbot NLU Trainer & Evaluator (Scaffold)
+Chatbot NLU Trainer & Evaluator

-This is a minimal project scaffold for Milestone-1 containing:
-- User registration & login (JWT stored in session)
-- Project workspace creation
-- Dataset upload (CSV / JSON)
-- Parsing uploaded dataset to extract intents, examples, and entities
-- Display parsed intents and example sentences

 ## How to run (local)
 1. Create a virtual environment: